Spaying (Ovario-hysterectomy)

 Pre-anesthetic sedation has several advantages; it reduces the total amount of anesthesia needed, makes induction and recovery smoother, improves muscle relaxation, and makes the whole experience much less frightening to your pet.

 Anesthesia: It's expensive to intubate, to use the latest in gas anesthesia, to have a trained assistant managing anesthesia, and to have monitoring equipment running.
 It's much less expensive to use injectable anesthetics.
-The less expensive route usually works out fine, but isn't as safe if things get complicated.
+The less expensive route usually works out fine, especially on young healthy pets, but there are health advantages to using gas.
+Some vets insist on using gas anesthesia... because it's the safest and the highest standard of medicine.
+I respect that, but it means a much high fee to the client.
 This is just one reason that the fees vet charge for this and other surgeries can be so different.
+At our clinic, we do 4-5 spays a day that are financed by our county shelter or one of the several rescue groups in our area.
+The money allowed by the shelter precludes us from using gas anesthesia on our shelter cases.

 The Surgical Procedure: I'll keep this basic; once safe and comfortable anesthesia and pain management is reached, and the surgery site is scrubbed and sterilized, we open up the skin and abdominal wall exposing the abdominal organs.